Rullbenga/rg_master/la-habra-web-design.md

 <h3 itemscope="reasonsToGetWebsite"> Why should I get a website?</h3>

-ebsite for your business is now considered by many to be an essential part of the way you conduct your business.
-It can help seperate you from your competitors in your field.
+Creating a website is considered to be essential in conducting business.
+It can help dintinguish you from businesses similiar to yours.

 <p itemscope="reasons">If your sill on the fence about investing in a website, here is some helpful information about why you might want to consider investing in one.</p>
 - <p itemscope="reasonCredibility">A website can help your business gain credibility</p>